daisybutler/Fizzo-Bar-and-Lounge-Milestone-Project-1-/README.md

 ![](assets/images/book.png)

-**Gallery:** displays product and service in a simple and clean format.Link to Instagram page should further exploration be desired.
+**Gallery:** displays product and service in a simple and clean format.
+There is a link to bar's Instagram page should further exploration be desired.

 ![](assets/images/gallery.png)

-**Contact:** caters for minority of site visitors who are there for something other than booking or browsing.
+**Contact:** caters for a minority of site visitors who are there for something other than booking or browsing.
 Contact options ensure potential customers are not lost should they have a query which needs answering before they book.

 ![](assets/images/contact.png)